smirad91/SandboxAutoTests/README.md

 that is not bound to web site, every web site can use it.
 Other filer are bound to sandbox web site.
 It contains business logic for this site.
 Files are separated by feature.
 Tests are created in a way that they don't leave changes on web site.
-For example if test needs specific use case, test will create it, and delete it before test ends.
-What this framework is missing is logging mechanism, some configuration file that would contain variables from tests and every test can reach them, reporting dashboard, plans that contains tests.
+For example if test needs specific use case, test will create it, and delete it at the end of test.
+Example how logging would be added, if logging mechanism exist, is given in pattern: # <log.info("")> , # <log.screenshot(""")>

+What this framework is missing is logging mechanism, some configuration file that would contain variables from tests and that every test can reach, reporting dashboard, plans that contains tests.